 To make these, whip out your muffin tin and line it.
 Next, put a mix of sawdust, dryer lint, and cotton balls into each cup.
 Pour melted paraffin wax into it and wait for it to dry.
 It looks like a modification of the egg carton firestarter minus cutting up tough cardboard.
 It doesn’t hurt that they do look like real muffins, too.
 Just make sure nobody eats them!

 The frustration of not being able to keep a fire going can drive even the most seasoned preppers nuts, so it’s always best to keep something that would make fire building a tad bit easier and faster, especially if time is of the essence.

 This is where the firestarter comes to save the day.

-Keeping a firestarter in your pack not only lends convenience, but it also increases your chances of survival.
-They’re very easy to make and cost next to nothing.
+Keeping a firestarter in your pack not only lends convenience; it also increases your chances of survival.
+It’s very easy to make and costs next to nothing.
 There’s no reason a prepper should be caught dead without a stash or two.

-Just remember in making your firestarters make sure to exercise safety at all times.
+Just make sure to exercise safety at all times when making your firestarters.
 Always use a double boiler when you’re melting the wax.
-Melting them over direct fire is otherwise hazardous and should be avoided at all cost.
+Melting them over direct fire is otherwise hazardous and should be avoided at all costs.
 Lining your workspace with wax paper makes the cleanup easier, too.

 Well, that’s about it.
 Any other cool ways to make firestarters that we might have missed?
 Let us know in the comments below!